Features

 Assets. wiki/ (overlay), the lint operation (CLAUDE.md).

 Situational example.
-You have a sources/aws/ doc and an np-env-secrets-refresh
+You have a wiki/topics/aws/ source doc and an

 Episodic memory — auto working memory (“what we did / where we left off”)